01 of 18

 Concrete countertops are insanely popular these days, but just like natural stone, the material can stain easily if not properly sealed.
 Enter the quartz countertop manufacturer, Caesarstone.
 They engineered the quartz countertop in this cooking space designed by Holmes Hole Builders, a construction company out of Vineyard Haven, Massachusetts.
 The quartz countertop looks precisely like authentic concrete.Continue to 12 of 18 below.

 12 of 18

 Highly polished gray quartz countertops beautifully work with the yellow cabinetry in this small apartment kitchen by Russian design firm, Enjoy Home.Continue to 13 of 18 below.

 Finding the perfect countertop for your style and cooking needs can be incredibly challenging says, Jill Cordner, one of the interior designers for Homepolish, an online decorating service.
 She looked at a gazillion samples of quartz marble before going to a slab yard to view full-size options.
 The winning pick for this kitchen is a marble pattern called Helix by Caesarstone.Continue to 14 of 18 below.

 Modern Farmhouse Kitchen With Quartz Countertops

 Quartz countertops are becoming a staple in modern farmhouse kitchens.
-Case in point this lovely neutral cooking space by Jennifer Dennis.
-She is an award-winning interior design working out of the Washington, D.C. metro area.
+Case in point is this lovely neutral cooking space by Jennifer Dennis.
+She is an award-winning interior design working out of the Washington, D.C., metro area.
 The shaker style cabinetry is a soft shade of gray.
 The color matches the new quartz countertops and subway tile backsplash.Continue to 15 of 18 below.

 15 of 18